MK316/S2024/DLTESOL/readme.md

 ### 🔸 Course overview:

-This introductory course is specifically designed for graduate students majoring in TESOL, aiming to equip them with the essential skills and knowledge in contemporary digital literacy.
-As we step into a digitally-driven era, the role of technology in language education becomes increasingly pivotal.
-This course addresses this transformation, focusing on how TESOL educators can effectively integrate digital tools into their teaching practices.
+This course is designed for TESOL graduate students to equip them with critical digital literacy skills and an understanding of technology's evolving role in language education.
+Recognizing the indispensability of digital tools in today’s educational landscape, the curriculum extends beyond traditional digital literacy to include basic coding skills essential for designing and developing learner-centered language apps.
+Students will gain hands-on experience in coding, enabling them to create customized, interactive language learning tools.
+This approach aims to empower educators to not only navigate but also innovate within the digital era of language teaching.
+By the end of the course, participants will be adept at integrating coding skills in pedagogically sound ways, enhancing both their teaching practices and their students’ learning experiences.

 ---